-In 2011, he was awarded a prestigious MacArthur Fellowship for his innovative work on the diagnosis, treatment and prevention of sport-related concussions.
-He and his colleagues used that award to help improve safety in high school sports and to help the U.S. military identify and treat serious head injuries.
+In 2011, Guskiewicz received the prestigious MacArthur Fellowship (often called a “genius grant”) for his innovative work on the diagnosis, treatment and prevention of sport-related concussions.
 In 2013, Time magazine named him a Game Changer, one of 18 “innovators and problem-solvers that are inspiring change in America.”

 Appointed Dean, College of Arts and Sciences, UNC-Chapel Hill (professional)

 After a national search to replace Dean Karen Gil, who announced she was stepping down to return to teaching, Kevin Guskiewicz was named the next dean of the College of Arts and Sciences, effective Jan.
 1, 2016.